da-cathub/GCFS/README.md

 ⚠️ Work In Progress!

 Specification for public (Not just) EV Chargers in the wild.
-A JSON Document for apps and services to use and show data about chargers without separate API hassle
+A JSON Specification for apps and services to use and show data about chargers without separate API hassle

 ### Latest Releases
 - `⍺lpha` First Release - https://github.com/da-cathub/GCFS/tree/main/discotype/alpha